Chewy Pumpkin Molasses Cookies

 - Preheat oven to 350°F. Line a baking sheet with parchment paper and set aside.

-- Whisk together flour, spices, baking soda and salt in a small bowl.
+- Whisk together flour, spices, baking soda and salt in a medium size bowl.

-- In a separate bowl add the butter and sugar and mix with a hand mixer (or paddle attachment if using stand mixer) on medium speed for 2 minutes until fluffy and light.
+- In a separate bowl add the butter and remaining 1 cup of sugar and mix with a hand mixer (or paddle attachment if using stand mixer) on medium speed for 1-2 minutes or until fluffy and light.

-- Add in the molasses, pumpkin, vanilla.
-Mix on medium speed until combined and smooth, scraping the sides of the bowl as needed
+- Add in the molasses, pumpkin, and vanilla.
+Mix on low-med speed until combined and smooth, scraping the sides of the bowl as needed

-- Turn mixer to low and add in the flour mixture mixing until just combined.
+- Turn mixer to low and gradually add in the flour mixture mixing until just combined.
+Do not over mix.

-- Portion out the dough using a medium (2- tablespoon) cookie scoop, and roll each into a ball.
+- Portion out the dough using a small 2’ (5 cm) 1 tablespoon cookie scoop, scooping out 1 heaping tablespoon of dough and roll each into a ball.

-- Roll each ball in remaining ⅓ cup of sugar
+- Roll each ball in bowl of sugar

 - Then place the balls of dough onto the prepared baking sheet 2- inches apart.

-- Bake for 8-10 minutes or until edges are just barely browned–they may not seem like they are done, but grab them just before you think they are done.
+- Bake for 8-12 minutes or until edges are just barely browned–they may not seem like they are done, but grab them just before you think they are done.
+The cookies will puff up as they bake then gently sink back down.
+This is what creates those familiar crinkles and crackles we love.
+If your cookies aren’t cracking, gently bang the cookie sheet on the counter 2-3x which will help those warm cookies spread little and crack on top

 - Make the icing: In a small saucepan over low heat, melt the butter and maple syrup together, whisking occasionally.
 Once the butter has melted, remove from heat and whisk in the sifted confectioners’ sugar.
 Taste.
 Add a pinch of salt, if desired.
 Drizzle over cooled cookies.
 Allow to set then enjoy.